-The Dome Observatory houses a 12.5″ Newtonian telescope and on moonless nights, we take out the newly upgraded and portable 25″ Obsession telescope, the largest in Connecticut available to the public.
+The Dome Observatory has a 16″ Meade LX-200 telescope with a 102mm refractor piggybacked on top and whenever we can we will take out the portable 25″ Obsession telescope, the largest in Connecticut.

 WAS holds its regular meetings at 8 pm on the third Tuesday of each month featuring occasional internationally recognized speakers and everyone is welcome!